andreeasirb13/andreeasirb13.github.io/README.md

 # andreeasirb13.github.io
 # Task Manager

-A simple, interactive Kanban-style task management application built with HTML, CSS, and vanilla JavaScript.
+A simple, interactive Task management application built with HTML, CSS, and vanilla JavaScript.
 This project allows users to create, edit, delete, duplicate and organize tasks across different stages: To-Do, In Progress, Done.
 Tasks are saved in the browser's local storage for persistence.